da-liii/marketo/README.md

 ## For User

-See [Install Guide](https://github.com/sadhen/marketo/wiki/Install-Guide) to install Marketo.
+See [Installation Guide](https://github.com/sadhen/marketo/wiki/Install-Guide) to install Marketo.

 ## For Developer